-EcoPeace has recently set up a Center for Water Security which will offer its services to facilitate effective program development in organizations located in shared water basins.
+EcoPeace has recently set up a Program for Water Security which will offer its services to facilitate effective program development in organizations located in shared water basins.
 It will disseminate best practices developed in the Middle East by advising on how to best adopt ‘bottom-up’ & ‘top-down’ programming and strategies to the specific circumstances in a given location.

 The following are conflict areas that have already expressed interest, or are already implementing components of our program:

 A delegation of 3 EcoPeace staff traveled to Bosnia Herzegovina during the last week of March 2014; this was the last of 4 exchange visits that aimed to explore the possibility of adapting EcoPeace’s environmental peacemaking methodology, especially our “Good Water Neighbors” program, in the conflict-ridden area of the Balkans.
 The Center for Ecology and Energy (CEE), a Bosnian environmental NGO, themselves comprised of the different ethnic factions in the area, organized meetings with different stakeholders; local ministries, academia, and mayors, centered around the Spreca River Basin in northern Bosnia.
 All were anxious to learn about our grassroots work and how community involvement can raise awareness about shared water resources, shared responsibilities, and the need to work together to find solutions.

 September 2014 – an exciting pilot project in the Balkans began – supported by the Bosch Foundation.